Heating pads are a great way to stay warm and cozy. They are the perfect way to heal muscle pain and soreness and keep that blood flowing.

 Are table warmers on your shopping list too?
 Check out our new article on how to choose the perfect table warmers for your clinic.

 Thermophore Max Heat is hands down our bestseller.
 The professional quality heating pad provides constant-comfort temperature gauge and moist heat for maximum penetration.
 It features a fleece cover too.
 Thermophore heating pads are available in different sizes Small, Medium and Large.
-For more information, read our online guide on which thermophore heating pad to buy.
+For more information, read our online guide on which Thermophore heating pad to buy.
+The Thermophore Classic Original Heating Pad is another popular choice.

 BodyBest™ FlaxPax is also very popular among RMTs.
 They can be heated in the microwave and used throughout your treatment sessions for client relaxation and comfort.
 It is made of 100% flaxseed and cotton and available in 5 sizes.